 Arrive at Aberffraw and drive up a winding lane by the estuary to Pandy Cottage, a sweet Welsh white-washed cottage set back from the town and with views to enjoy.
 Look over the garden gate and you will see a reserve of reed beds teeming with wildlife and fields galore.
 Sit back in the summerhouse and listen to the birds sing – a wonderful privilege for all to enjoy.

 Open the front door to an open plan living and dining area that is bright and airy.
 Gaze out the kitchen windows to Aberffraw and watch the day welcome you to Anglesey.
 Light the wood burning stove after a long walk and snuggle up on the sofa.
 Enjoy a film on television or sit quietly with a book and each other for company.

 Next door is a double bedroom decorated in gentle greys and pastel pinks, all designed to ensure you feel relaxed.
 A twin room lies at the end of the cottage with views across the countryside and large single comfy beds fit for a king !

 The bathroom, with bath and shower over, is neat and tidy and allows sandy toes to wriggle clean.

 After a day exploring come home to dine in your own outdoor space with barbecue, picnic bench, a secluded spot for you alone.
-Best of all there is a little summer house with four chairs and a table – so even on the days when the sun doesn’t beat down you can grab your food and eat al fresco!
+Grab your food and eat al fresco!
 It’s also perfect for a quiet beer or glass of chilled white wine – and a gaze over the reeds to watch nature at play.

 Aberffraw is an excellent location as it allows you to explore the Anglesey Coastal Path by foot or to grab your bicycle and tackle a few challenging rides.
 For those who need a faster pace there is Trac Mon down the road – petrol heads be warned you may just be far too happy!